Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 - [Fastly's Default VCL (full service context)](https://gist.github.com/Integralist/2e4a78fe92ec70d2e2709ff7be660669)
 - [Fastly's Default VCL (each state split into separate files)](https://gist.github.com/Integralist/56cf991ae97551583d5a2f0d69f37788)

+> [!NOTE]
-> Note: Fastly also has what they call a 'master' VCL which runs outside of what
+> Fastly also has what they call a 'master' VCL which runs outside of what
 > we (as customers) can see, and this VCL is used to help Fastly scale varnish
 > (e.g. handle things like their custom clustering solution).